-After you have read the summer text, you will select two articles from a suggested newspaper or periodical.
-Suggested newspapers include The New York Times, The Chicago Tribune and Sun Times, The Washington Post, and The Wall Street Journal.
-Thoughtful periodicals include The Atlantic Monthly, The New Yorker, Harpers, Time and Newsweek.
+After you have read the summer text, you will select an article from a suggested newspaper or periodical.
+Suggested newspapers include the New York Times, Chicago Tribune and Sun Times, Washington Post and the Wall Street Journal.
+Thoughtful periodicals include Atlantic Monthly, New Yorker, Harpers, Time and Newsweek.
 You may use the Internet version of these reputable sources.
-These articles should thematically connect to To Kill a Mockingbird.
-Consider concepts of love, raising children, the father/child bond, racism, hate crimes, social inequality, self-preservation, retaining dignity during difficult times, socio-economic class, and gender issues as you look for your news clippings.
+The article should thematically connect to To Kill a Mockingbird.
+Consider concepts of love, raising children, the father/child bond, racism, hate crimes, social inequality, self-preservation, retaining dignity during difficult times, socio-economic class, and gender issues as you look for your news clipping.
 You must highlight significant lines from the text that relate to the relevant themes.
-This assignment is meant to encourage browsing, and the articles need to be dated between May and August of this year.
-You will write a try

-Google Doc response connecting these articles to To Kill a Mockingbird.
+This assignment is meant to encourage browsing, and the article needs to be dated between May and August of this year.
+You will write a Google Doc response connecting the article to To Kill a Mockingbird.
 Each response should be at least two to three paragraphs in length.
 Please organize your work before submission.
-Please use the rubric included in this letter to guide your development of this assignment.
+Please use the rubric included in this packet to guide your development of this assignment.